ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3 align="center"> Machine Learning Classification</h3>
 <div style="height: 20px;"></div>

 <p>To better assess the influx of planets that are discovered, various categorizations exist.
-When considering size for example we often hear of these classifications, which are not standardized but used widely:</p>
+When considering size, for instance, we often hear of these classifications, which are not standardized but used widely:</p>

 <ul>
   <li><strong>Super-Earths</strong> (1.0–1.75 Earth Radius (R&oplus;))</li>